 The good news is that this allows for a startup time of under 5 seconds as opposed to the 30 - 40 second startup time of Windows 10 Pro.
 Not only that, but configuring settings (such as Wi-Fi, webcam, etc.) across an entire classroom of students is as easy as inserting a USB stick in each of their laptops.

-However, should you find a must-have app that isn't available in the Windows Store, you can switch from Windows 10 S to Windows 10 Pro – i.e. the Windows 10 we know that can install any app – for a fee.
+Should you find a must-have app that isn't available in the Microsoft Store in Windows 10 S you can switch from Windows 10 S to Windows 10 Pro – i.e. the Windows 10 we know that can install any app – for a fee.
 It's $49 for individuals, a fee that's waived for Windows 10 S devices used by schools.
 However, once the Windows 10 S Mode Switch goes live, that fee will be waived for everyone, making switching free and easy.